-However, as a result of the rejection of the gold standard the function of savings' protection moved finally from an 'independent' guaranboth cases the use of standards expands the sphere of the use of respective technologies and products by an order of magnitude.

-tor (i.e., precious metals) to the state.
-Yet, there was no state left, on which the capital owners could rely entirely as they could on a perfectly secure guarantor.
+However, as a result of the rejection of the golden standard the function of savings' protection moved finally from an 'independent' guarantor (i.e., precious metals) to the state.15 However, there was no state left, on which the capital owners could rely entirely as they could on a perfectly secure guarantor.
 One should add to this, the growth of inflation that especially bothered the West in the 1970s and 1980s.
 One should note that it was during the 1960s and 1970s that the volume of 'social capitals' in the direct sense (i.e., various pension, social, insurance funds, including the medical insurance funds) grew very significantly in direct connection with active social legislation, the growth of the quality of life, and some demographic processes (first of all, the coming to age of the numerous baby-boom generation).
 There were some other important sources for the growth of capitals in the 1970s and 1980s, in addition to the above-mentioned ones.
-The general volume of capitals also grew due to the petrodollars, the increase in the emission of stocks, and borrowing (including the sovereign borrowing).
-In general, since that time one may observe the process of rapid growth of the volume of free capitals that should be invested somewhere.
+The general volume of capitals also grew due to the petrodollars, the increase in the emission of stocks, and borrowing (including the sovereign borrowing).16 In general, since that time one may observe the process of rapid growth of the volume of free capitals that should be invested somewhere.